 01 Invention Overview

-The DashArmor Retractable Dashboard Protection Screen is a factory-integrated, spring-loaded rollout shield that deploys from a concealed housing mounted within the vehicle's windshield frame (header area).
-When activated, the screen unrolls downward and forward across the full width of the dashboard, creating a continuous protective barrier between the windshield glass and the dashboard surface below.
+The DashArmor Retractable Dashboard Protection Screen is a spring-loaded, manually deployed protective shield housed within the vehicle's passenger-side A-pillar.
+When deployed, the screen extends horizontally across the full width of the dashboard from the passenger side to the driver side, creating a continuous protective barrier that covers the entire dashboard surface.

-The screen protects the dashboard from direct solar radiation, ultraviolet (UV) light, infrared heat, and airborne dust and particulates that enter through the windshield.
-When not in use, the screen retracts fully into its housing, becoming invisible and maintaining the vehicle's factory interior aesthetics.
+The screen protects the dashboard from direct solar radiation, ultraviolet (UV) light, infrared heat, and airborne dust and particulates.
+When not in use, the screen retracts fully into its A-pillar housing, becoming invisible and maintaining the vehicle's factory interior aesthetics.

 Core Innovation

-Unlike aftermarket sun shades (which are placed externally on the windshield) or dashboard covers (which sit passively on the dash surface), the DashArmor screen is a mechanically retractable, internally mounted barrier that:
+Unlike aftermarket sun shades (placed externally on the windshield) or dashboard covers (sitting passively on the dash surface), the DashArmor screen is a mechanically retractable, A-pillar-integrated barrier that:

 02 Mechanism & Operation